mpiorowski/mpiorowski/README.md

 Right now the creator of:

+- [SafeTrigger](https://safetrigger.app) - SafeTrigger is a zero-knowledge digital vault that lets you securely store, encrypt, and share sensitive files with trusted recipients—only when the time is right.

 - [GoFast](https://gofast.live) - The Ultimate Foundation for building High-Performance, Scalable, Modern Web Applications.
 Backed by a powerful CLI.

 - [DwarfForge](https://dwarfforge.io) - Forge Your App Ideas into Reality.
 Turn your ideas into fully-functional apps without ANY upfront costs.